torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 The uptane-sign tool has a lot of functionality, but the basic idea of it is that you clone the repository _metadata_ to your local system, make changes, sign it, and then upload it back to Torizon Cloud.
 The design has some advantages, including the fact that you can do all of your _signing_ in a completely clean room, with zero internet connection.

+So far, we've managed to bring the repository offline.
 However, now things start to get tricky.
-So far, we've managed to bring the repository offline.
 We don't know yet how to use the Yubikey along with these keys.
-The documentation mentions consulting `$ uptane-sign --help`, but that is not exactly very helpful.
+The documentation mentions consulting `$ uptane-sign --help`, which, unfortunately is not very helpful and requires some digging.
 Let's see what we can do.

 ## Yubikey 101